vestrel00/contacts-android/docs/basics/query-contacts-advanced.md

 Contacts returned may still contain RawContacts / data that belongs to other groups not specified in the given groups because Contacts may be made up of more than one RawContact from different Groups.
-This is the same behavior as the native Contacts app.
+This is the same behavior as the AOSP Contacts app.

 If no groups are specified, then all RawContacts of Contacts are included in the search.